laroccacharly/jupswapper/README.md

 # jupswapper

-A Python package for token swapping and wallet interactions on Solana using Jupiter Aggregator and Helius RPC endpoints.
+A Python package to swap tokens using Jupiter Aggregator and Helius RPC.

 ## Key Features